 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

 Author: Dr Ramez Barsoum, Resident Medical Officer, Princess Alexandra Hospital, Brisbane, QLD, Australia.
-DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 June 2019.

-Skin of colour refers generally to non-white skin types with a particular emphasis on Fitzpatrick skin phototypes V and VI.
-It is characterised by increased epidermal melanin (a brown pigment), more widely distributed melanosomes (the melanin-containing granules within melanocytes), labile melanocyte response, and overactive fibroblasts.
+Skin of colour refers to non-white skin types, with a particular emphasis on Fitzpatrick skin phototypes V and VI.
+It is characterised by increased epidermal melanin (a brown pigment), more widely distributed melanosomes (the melanin-containing granules within melanocytes), changing melanocyte response, and overactive fibroblasts.

 Since melanin absorbs and scatters the energy transmitted from ultraviolet radiation (UVR), persons with skin of colour experience less epidermal damage after exposure to UVR and show fewer signs of photoageing than people with lighter skin types [1,2].